jxhou/ContentExplorer/design docs/Router.md

 This implementation is based on monkey patching ComponentFactoryResolver.
 A similar way can also be implemented by patching injector.
 Actually ComponentFactoryResolver is retrieved from injector.

 The solution is good with angular 8 (before ivy).
 However coalescingResolver trick might not be needed any more when ivy is out (angular 9 and later).
 The ivy may make entry component declaration obsolete.
-Before ivy, angular compiler has to create component factory in a seperate file based on the declaration of entry component.
+Before ivy, angular compiler has to create component factory in a separate file based on the declaration of entry component.
 With ivy, the component factory is embedded inside of component definition.
 If you have a component type, you should be able to create it without relying on a component factory define some where else.
 That means that when ivy is available, the dynamic setting page should work without coalescingResolver.

+### implementation 4 with Ivy > v9.0.0:
+With Ivy (angular 9.0.0 +), component declared within a lazy loaded module can be dynamically created outside of the lazy module without any tricks as discussed above.
+Also the dynamic components do not need to be declared as entry component.
+This can be applied to all scenarios based on dynamic component creation, such as dialog displayed component, and routing components.

+This behavior probably is due to that Ivy does not generate a separate ng_factory file anymore, but inline the factory information as a static field such as ngComponentDef inside of the component def after compiling.
+Before Ivy, component factory of dynamic components are declared as ANALYZE_FOR_ENTRY_COMPONENTS providers.
+With Ivy, the component factory info is embedded within component definition.
+Once you have a component type, you should be able to get hold of its factory and create an instance of it.

+The new behavior is due to that Ivy does not separate component and its factory def any more, so does not rely on ENTRY_COMPONENT provider any more.

+It probably still the case that any providers declared in a lazy-loaded module are local, and not available to modules outside of the lazy module.

 ## The related references for dynamic Setting components
 https://blog.angularindepth.com/here-is-what-you-need-to-know-about-dynamic-components-in-angular-ac1e96167f9e